Statue of Liberty Diversity/Multicultural Resources See also:

 It's International!
 [Archived pages] - An online magazine offering articles by international students on ethnic customs & traditions, food, games, holidays, clothing, and more.
 (1997 - 2009; Topics: An Online Magazine for Learners of English)

-Learning for Justice: Students Texts - A searchable library of short texts offering a diverse mix of stories and perspectives.
+Learning for Justice: Students Texts [Free registration required to access many resources] - A searchable library of short texts (both recent and historical) offering a diverse mix of stories and perspectives.
 Choose from informational and literary nonfiction texts, literature, photographs, political cartoons, interviews, infographics and more.
 You can also filter by text type, grade level, subject and topic (Southern Poverty Law Center; non-profit organization).
 See also Librarians' Social Justice Reading Recommendations, below.

 Military - See Veterans Stories to learn about diversity in the military, including African Americans, Asian Pacific Americans, Hispanic Americans, Native Americans, women and LGBT.